Womonscape Center Inc.

 Q. How much does it cost?

 A. The Womonscape Center operates entirely on donations.
 Participation in Center activities is free to all.
-Donations are encouraged, however, to off-set costs of operating and maintaining the organization.
-No one will be turned away due to inability to contribute.
+Donations are encouraged, however, to off-set costs of printing and sending our monthly newsletter, Womonscape Times.

 Q. Aren't you forgetting about men?